-Many times at anand karaj ceremonies we see men, primarily granthis, officiating the union.
-Women’s involvement is rare and many people have never personally witnessed it.
-At Kaur Life, we wanted to showcase the families and couples who have asked the women in their lives to be a part of their anand karaj ceremony.
-It is a unique way of honoring the women in a couple’s life and celebrating close relationships.
-Furthermore, involving women in the anand karaj ceremony publicly showcases the equality between men and women inherent within Sikhi.
-To those who shared the following photos, thank you for giving us a peak into your anand karaj.
+Many times at Anand Karaj ceremonies we see Singhs, primarily granthis, officiating the union.
+Kaur & women’s involvement is rare and many people have never personally witnessed it.
+At Kaur Life, we wanted to showcase the families and couples who have asked the Kaurs and women in their lives to be a part of their Anand Karaj ceremony.
+It is a unique way of honoring beloved people in a couple’s life and celebrating close relationships.
+Furthermore, involving Karus & women in the Anand Karaj ceremony publicly showcases the equality inherent within Sikhi.
+To those who shared the following photos, thank you for giving us a peak into your Anand Karaj.
 We recognize that weddings are intimate, sacred moments and we all feel blessed to be able to see a step on your Sikhi journey.

 The anand karaj of Gurbans Kaur & Harpreet Singh in Toronto, Canada in 2008.
 L to R: Inni Kaur (friend of the couple) delivers the sikhya.
 Tanveer Kaur (sister of the bride) reads the hukum.
 Jasmine Kaur (friend of the couple) recites ardaas.